-A. Families are welcome to come in for a one-hour curriculum planning meeting during the student’s freshman or sophomore year, or first semester of their junior year.
-We begin our actual college counseling process in the middle of a student’s junior year, typically soon after the winter holidays..
+A. Families are welcome to begin Curriculum and Pre-College Planning during the student’s freshman or sophomore year, or first semester of their junior year.
+Clients are billed on a yearly basis.
+We begin the Full College Counseling process, including recommendations of schools, in January/February of a student’s junior year after first term grades have been received and reviewed.

 A. While this is a question that is best answered by taking a student’s particular situation into consideration, there are some sensible guidelines that work well for most students.
 Keep in mind that discussion of the optimum time for taking tests will take place throughout the college counseling process.

 Usually, there is no need for freshman to take any tests – not even the PSAT.
 The one exception, however, is if a student is doing very well in his or her 9th grade Biology class and is planning to take AP Biology before the end of Junior year.
 In this case, it would be a good idea to take the Biology Subject Test (formerly known as the SAT II) in Ecology.

 October: Take the PSAT or the PLAN.
 These tests provide opportunity for practice that can be very valuable.
 They do not “count” for anything, so students can be free of stress when they take them.

 June: Take a Subject Test, if appropriate.
 Some sophomores will be taking courses in World History or Chemistry and might consider taking these Subject Tests.
 It is important to know, however, that the World History test is an exam that focuses on non-European cultures.
 Therefore, if you are in an Honors or AP World History class, you will be ready for this test.
 AP European History will NOT prepare you for this test.
 With regard to the Chemistry test, be aware that it is time intensive and difficult.
 You will need to have been in an Honors section of Chemistry to handle this exam.